vanilla-jsx/vanilla-jsx/README.md

 ## use with WebComponents

-if you want Component with state, you can use WebComponents.
+If you want Component with state, you can use WebComponents.

 WebComponents = CustomElements + ShadowDOM + TemplatesAndSlots. 详见 [MDN](https://developer.mozilla.org/zh-CN/docs/Web/Web_Components).

+Use JSX instead of `getElementById` for getting templates at CustomElements.

 Kebab case Tag is built to HTML Tag.

-Use JSX instead of `getElementById` for get templates at CustomElements.

 You can define CustomElements by `customElements.define('kebab-case-name', constructor)`.